sierisimo/publications/TDDWithURMAndKotlin/part3_jump.md

 }
 ```

 Easy peasy, now the test is passing!
-You can check by yourself.
-Please [go on this commit, which contains all of this code to this part and check it by yourself](https://github.com/sierisimo/publications/commit/929e3bb3dfff455fed5dccb51a2f716e5e43ebeb).
+You can check it yourself.
+Please [go to this commit](https://github.com/sierisimo/publications/commit/929e3bb3dfff455fed5dccb51a2f716e5e43ebeb), which contains all the code for this part and check it.
+It'll be worth it.

-At this point you probably are thinking I'm crazy, but I'm not.
-This is a fair thing happening on TDD, you created a test, you create code to pass the test, let's move on.
+At this point you are probably thinking I'm crazy, but I'm not.
+This is a fair thing happening on TDD: you created a test, then you created code to pass the test, let's move on.
 No one said the implementation is right but the test is passing.
-We need to test deeper
+We need to test deeper:

 ```kotlin
 @Test